AdaCore/spark2014/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.4 LR global_item shall denote an entire variable or a state abstraction
+      :Trace Unit: 6.1.4 LR global_item shall denote an entire  or a state abstraction

 #.
 Each ``mode_selector`` shall occur at most once in a single
    Global aspect.